Maelstroms38/django-book/chapter-1.md

 pipenv run python3 manage.py startapp catalog
 ```

-So far, we created a new `virtualenv`, which acts as a container for our application.
-We use the `virtualenv` to keep our application dependencies in check using `pip`.
-After installing Django, we save our list of dependencies in a file called `requirements.txt`.
+So far, we created a new `pipenv`, which acts as a container for our application.
+We use the `pipenv` to keep our application dependencies in check using `pip`.
+After installing Django, we save our list of dependencies in a file called `Pipfile`.

 Django handles the rest, by creating a new project and application definition: `library`.